SeyedSani/BmpRotator/README.md

 # BmpRotator
 This is a C code to rotate bmp image files.

-As simple as reading all bits, Rotate them with rotator function and save the result as a new bmp file.
+As simple as reading all bits, Rotate them with rotator function as much as you want and save the result as a new bmp file.